psarando/shire-reckoning/Middle-earth-simulation.md

 except in the New Reckoning where I honor Frodo by doubling the Cormarë (meaning the Ring-bearer's birthday celebrations are extended to a 3rd day).

-Note the 3 exceptions to this "Millennial Leap-year" rule as stated in Appendix D:
+Note the 3 exceptions to the "Millennial Leap-year" rule as interpreted from Tolkien's statements in Appendix D:

 * III 3000 was not a "Millennial Leap-year".
 * Hador the Steward added an extra day to III 2360, and since this year was already a leap-year,